Asymptotics of spherical dynamos exhibiting a small-scale MAC balance: Results

 \subsection{Parameter regime and dependence on the magnetic Prandtl number}

 As the force balance is known to vary with $Pm$, we start by showing the radial fluctuating force balance as a function of $Pm$ for the case $Ek=10^{-5}$ and $Ra=1.5\times 10^{8}$ in figure \ref{F:Pm_dependence}(a).
+Note that when all other parameters are held fixed, the Lorentz force is controlled only by $Pm$.
 The force balance for a non-magnetic case is shown to the left of the dashed line.
 At small values of $Pm$, the force balance for the dynamo cases is similar to the non-magnetic case.
 As expected, the Lorentz force increases with $Pm$ \citep{eD16,tS19,mM20}.
 At the largest value of $Pm=5$ reached here, the Lorentz force is slightly larger than the Coriolis force.
 The buoyancy force also increases with $Pm$, although less strongly than the Lorentz force -- the reason for this increase is discussed later.
 The remaining terms tend to decrease as $Pm$ is increased, which is likely due to a decrease in flow speeds as the dynamo becomes more efficient at converting kinetic energy to magnetic energy.
 It is therefore apparent that the dynamo cases have force balances ranging from QG to MAC depending on the value of $Pm$, which suggests that $Pm$ can affect the asymptotic order that the various forces enter in the momentum equation.
 In this paper, we will fix $Pm=2$, which leads to cases with a MAC force balance, especially at small Ekman numbers.
 Thus, these results can be contrasted with prior work on the asymptotics of small magnetic Prandtl number dynamos, which are essentially QG \citep{mY22}.

 The viscous and ohmic dissipation are shown in figure \ref{F:Pm_dependence}(b) as a function of $Pm$.
 As $Pm$ is increased there tends to be a decrease in viscous dissipation and a corresponding increase in ohmic dissipation as the magnetic field becomes stronger.
 The range of values for the fraction of ohmic dissipation is $0.33 \le f_{ohm} \le 0.82$ for the cases shown in figure \ref{F:Pm_dependence}(b).